gquittet/myworld/ArchLinux/Installation/README.md

 ### Select the mirrors

-Uncomment the best server (the servers that have a lower indice < 0.5)
+Uncomment the best servers (the servers that have a lower indice < 0.5)

     sed -i "s/Server/#Server/g"
     nano /etc/pacman.d/mirrorlist